polarfire-soc/hart-software-services/README.md

 Function profiling in the HSS can be enabled using the `CONFIG_DEBUG_PROFILING_SUPPORT` Kconfig option.

 Function profiling allows capturing of the time spent in each C function (through the use of `__cyg_profile_func_enter` and `__cyg_profile_func_exit`.
 This information can be logged to the serial console through calling the `HSS_Profile_DumpAll()` function at an appropriate time, depending on what is being debugged, and by using the `debug profile` CLI command.

+For more information, please refer to the [HSS Function Profiling documentation](https://mi-v-ecosystem.github.io/redirects/hart-software-services-profiling).